Close-up of PageSpeed Insights Dashboard Core Web Vitals scores

 How much would this cost?

-I have seen places that quote prices right up front, but, while I love that transparency, no two projects are exactly the same, so I don't like to quote exactly the same.
+I have seen places that quote full prices up-front, but, while I love that transparency, no two projects are exactly the same, so I don't like to quote exactly the same.

 I want to make sure that we focus on what is most important to you, and that you only pay for what you need.